Take me out to the ball game,

 We used toothpicks to add the extra details on the baseballs.
 Then it was time to let them dry.
-The salt dough instructions I had found said to leave them out over night to dry.
-We did this, but by the next morning, they were still soft.
-I ended up putting them in my oven at the lowest temperature (250 degrees F) for a couple of hours.
-That did the trick.
-If you try this project at home, I would recommend skipping the over night step and just putting them straight in the oven.
+You can leave them out to dry, but I've found that this never works well.
+I put ours in my oven at the lowest temperature (250 degrees F) for a couple of hours.
+This did the trick.
+If you try this project at home, I would recommend just putting your baseballs straight in the oven for a few hours.

-When they were finally dry and hard, we got out the paint.
+When they were finally dry and hard, we got out the paint and painted our details.
 We used acrylic paint on our salt dough and it worked well.
 Now Creative Family Daddy has a fun gift from the girls to hang at his office.

-Have fun getting crafty with baseball!
+Have fun getting crafty with baseballs!
 Stay tuned next week for another fun baseball craft.

 Make this a family adventure: